Cold Fermentation Pizza Dough Guide

 Why cold specifically helps

 At 38-42°F (3-6°C), yeast metabolism drops to roughly 10-15% of its room-temperature rate, but enzyme activity only drops to about 50-60%.
 That mismatch is the whole trick: enzymes keep producing flavor compounds faster than yeast can consume them.
-You end up with dough that tastes better, stretches easier, and digests more comfortably.
+You end up with dough that tastes better and stretches easier.

 Why cold ferment pizza dough?